PajoHack/battleship/README.md

 - Tested the project in my local terminal as well as the Code Institute Heroku terminal.
 - I tested the CI Terminal in Chrome, FireFox, Edge & Safari browsers, the app runs well in all without any noticable differences.

-During testing I added code to the `game_setup()` function which marked the computer ships on the board.
+During testing I added code to the `game_setup()` function which marked the computer ships on the board with an '?'.
+This was just for testing purposes to quickly see the outcome of winning or losing a game.

     Marking the computer's ships on the board
     `for row in range(GAME_AREA):